 - A summary of all current support from STFC, with the Panel clearly identified (e.g. PPGP) and a summary of all other support from any other funding agency (e.g. grants, ERC programmes, etc.) held by the Applicants/PDRAs on the proposal and which are relevant to the proposed programme of work.
-Each item of support should show: title, value, the number and type of staff posts funded, start and end dates and a complete abstract.
+Each item of support should show title, value, the number and type of staff posts funded, start and end dates and a complete abstract.
 It is the Applicants' responsibility to demonstrate to the peer review Panel that the programme to be carried out on the requested proposal is clearly distinct from existing support.
-It should also be made clear where Applicants intend to subsume existing New Applicant grants into the Consolidated/Consortium grant request (Je-S Classification: to be included as part of the Case for Support. - A requested summary table, which should provide details of the requested resources for each project within a science area (Sub Panel).
+It should also be made clear where Applicants intend to subsume existing New Applicant grants into the Consolidated/Consortium grant request (Je-S Classification: to be included as part of the Case for Support) - A requested summary table, which should provide details of the requested resources for each project within a science area (Sub Panel).
 Please refer to the guidance provided on the format of the table required.
-(Je-S Classification: to be included as part of the Case for Support. - Facilities Table This has been revised so please refer to the Facilities Table template and guidance (Je-S Classification: to be included as part of the Case for Support.
+(Je-S Classification: to be included as part of the Case for Support). - Facilities Table This has been revised so please refer to the Facilities Table template and guidance (Je-S Classification: to be included as part of the Case for Support) - Data management plan (Maximum of 2 pages) please refer to the Data Management Plan Guidance and Je-S guidance.
+(Attachment, Je-S Classification: Data Management Plan) - Equipment quotes are NOT needed for single items of equipment under £138k (£115k excluding VAT).
+For single items over the £138k threshold, please refer to Equipment Guidance and Je-S guidance for more information.